 "I can see my rainbow calling me through the misty breeze of my waterfall." - Jimi Hendrix

 If you are new to the site, visiting my PBase galleries from time to time might give you ideas of other places to visit in the area.
 Some of the spots I visit and shoot don't have waterfalls, so the info isn't posted on my main site here.
 Most of the images in those galleries are from western North Carolina, the Great Smoky Mountain National Park, and upstate South Carolina.
 The main gallery is here.
 Then click on any of the other galleries.
 If you are planning a visit to the area, click a previous year's gallery and find the dates you will be here and see what I was up to at that time.
 The pictures are in chronological order, so you'll have to click different pages to find the dates you need.
 I also have galleries for the wildflowers, mushrooms, and other things I have seen while out and about.
+The wildflower gallery is here and it may help you ID some of the species you see along the trails.
 I had started galleries for my 2011 and 2012 trips and adventures, but have been too busy to keep them updated.
 In 2010, I met a wonderful lady on a camping trip in Cades Cove.
 We were both on solo camping/photography trips, met in the campground and hit it off immediately.
 We have since married and have bought a house, so that's been keeping me very busy.
 That's us at Moore Cove Falls in the above picture :) My wife has recently started a blog of some of our hikes and adventures - North Carolina Trailing.
 Be sure to check it out to get her perspective on our adventures together!

 I just updated my Prints for Sale page and have added a new product - ThinWraps.
 I have also made it much easier to see the print prices and have added satin finish Metal Prints.